Robert E. Clark, Ph.D.

 La Jolla, CA 92093-0603

-Dr. Robert E. Clark is Associate Professor of Psychiatry, in Residence, and Neurosciences at the University of California School of Medicine, San Diego.
+Dr. Robert E. Clark is Professor of Psychiatry and faculty memory of the Program in Neuroscience, University of California School of Medicine, San Diego.
 He is a Research Scientist at the Veterans Affairs Medical Center, San Diego and a fellow at the Center for the Neurobiology of Learning and Memory, at the University of California, Irvine.
-He was born in 1964 in Denver Colorado.
+He was born in Denver Colorado.
 He received his B.S. in Psychology from Regis University in Denver Colorado in 1988 and his Ph.D. degree in Psychology/Behavioral Neuroscience from the University of Southern California, in Los Angeles California in 1994.

 Dr. Clark’s investigates the organization and neurological foundations of learning and memory.